-Job Description & Duties All financial clerks not listed separately.
+Occupation Description All financial clerks not listed separately.

 - Financial Reserve Clerk

 There were about 36,600 jobs for Financial Clerks in 2016 (in the United States).
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,600 new jobs for Financial Clerks by 2026.
-Due to new job openings and attrition, there will be an average of 4,300 job openings in this field each year.
+The BLS estimates 4,300 yearly job openings in this field.

 The states with the most job growth for Financial Clerks are Nevada, Arizona, and Iowa.
 Watch out if you plan on working in Oklahoma, New Mexico, or Maine.
 These states have the worst job growth for this type of profession.